 Hurricane Harvey has been downgraded to a tropical storm, but that's a distinction that brings little relief to the Gulf Coast residents who are still enduring unrelenting rain storms and disastrous flooding.
 Houston alone has already gotten 30 to 40 inches of rain, and forecasters have reluctantly predicted an additional 15 to 25 inches over the course of the week.
-The full extent of the damage won't be calculated for weeks but, until then, first responders and disaster relief organizations have been working around the clock to help as many residents as they can, and they're getting some much-needed help from what, on first glance, might seem like an unlikely source.
+The full extent of the damage won't be calculated for weeks but, until then, first responders and disaster relief organisations have been working around the clock to help as many residents as they can, and they're getting some much-needed help from what, on first glance, might seem like an unlikely source.

 Anheuser-Busch has stopped producing beer at its Cartersville, Georgia facility and is instead using the 900,000 square foot brewery to can water which it will then send to Harvey-ravaged parts of the country.
 "Throughout the year, we periodically pause beer production at our Cartersville, Georgia brewery to produce emergency canned drinking water so we are ready to help out communities across the country in times of crisis," Bill Bradley, Anheuser-Busch's Vice President of Community told MUNCHIES.
 "Putting our production and logistics strengths to work by providing safe, clean drinking water is the best way we can help in these situations."

 ON VICE NEWS: Hurricane Harvey Could Get Worse Before It Gets Better